-BuDS has two Insight panels, made up of both shielding and non-shielding disabled people in Buckinghamshire and across the UK.
-Panel members are helping us understand the impact of the pandemic on disabled people.
-We send a weekly questionnaire to panel members and the results for the week commencing 8th February are now in.
-While these panels can’t be statistically representative of all disabled people, we feel they give a valuable insight into how disabled people are coping in these very difficult circumstances.
-Thank you to everyone who’s signed up for the panels so far – if you’d like to join them, please use this link.
+From January to May 2021, BuDS had 2 two Insight Panels, made up of both shielding and non-shielding disabled people in Buckinghamshire and across the UK.
+Panel members helped us understand the impact of the pandemic on disabled people.
+We sent a weekly questionnaire to panel members.
+While these panels can’t be statistically representative of all disabled people, we feel they gave a valuable insight into how disabled people coped in these very difficult circumstances.
+BuDS has now closed the Insight Panels – thank you to everyone who helped take part in the polls.

 Shielders Panel – Report

 Non-Shielders Panel – Report

 Finally, remember BuDS is here for you.
 If you need support, please email us [email protected] or ring 01494211178